Gong Runbo

 Gong Runbo (宫润伯 (宮潤伯, Gōng Rùnbó); 6 July 1973 – 31 December 2006) was a Chinese serial killer who, between March 2005 and February 2006, murdered at least six children between the ages of 9 and 16.
-Forensic evidence led police to believe he may have killed over twenty.
+Forensic evidence led police to believe he may have possibly killed 28 or more.

 Gong was imprisoned in October 1996 for the rape of a 15-year-old girl.
 He was released in 2004 after serving an eight-year sentence.
 He sexually assaulted and murdered six children in the city of Jiamusi, in northeast China's Heilongjiang Province.
-He also lured and molested five others aged 12 and 13.
+He also molested five others aged 12 and 13.
+His victims were lured from streets or Internet cafés to his rented apartment.

-Gong was arrested on February 28, 2006 when a boy escaped from his apartment and called the police.
-The police captured Gong in a nearby Internet cafe and found four decomposing bodies and children's clothes in his apartment.
+Gong was arrested on 28 February 2006, when a boy escaped from his apartment and called the police.
+The police captured Gong in a nearby Internet café and found four decomposing bodies and children's clothes in his apartment.
 He was executed on 31 December 2006.